RhetTbull/osxphotos/README.md

 If an invalid path is passed, PhotosDB will raise `FileNotFoundError` exception.

 **Note**: If neither path or dbfile is passed, PhotosDB will use get_last_library_path to open the last opened Photos library.
 This usually works but is not 100% reliable.
 It can also lead to loading a different library than expected if the user has held down *option* key when opening Photos to switch libraries.
-It is therefore recommended you explicitely pass the path to `PhotosDB()`.
+You may therefore want to explicitely pass the path to `PhotosDB()`.

 #### Open the default (last opened) Photos library